aliq-lang/aliq-dotnet/protocol.md

 ## Binding

-A DLL should have a function `Aliq.Init(Aliq.IDataBinding binding)` which is called on each node.
+A DLL should have a function `Logic.Init(Aliq.IDataBinding binding)` which is called on each node.